nietras/nietras.github.io/_posts/2024-04-28-phi-3-mini-csharp-ortgenai.md

 And you are good to go and can run it with `dotnet run .\OnnxRuntimeGenAiDemo.csproj`, which may output something like:
 ```
+[0;93m2024-04-28 09:30:55.0208088
-[0;93m2024-04-28 09:30:55.0208088 [W:onnxruntime:onnxruntime-genai, session_state.cc:1166 onnxruntime::VerifyEachNodeIsAssignedToAnEp] Some nodes were not assigned to the preferred execution providers which may or may not have an negative impact on performance. e.g. ORT explicitly assigns shape related ops to CPU to improve perf.[m
+[W:onnxruntime:onnxruntime-genai, session_state.cc:1166 onnxruntime::VerifyEachNodeIsAssignedToAnEp]
+Some nodes were not assigned to the preferred execution providers which may or may not have an negative
+impact on performance. e.g. ORT explicitly assigns shape related ops to CPU to improve perf.
+[0;93m2024-04-28 09:30:55.0262077
-[0;93m2024-04-28 09:30:55.0262077 [W:onnxruntime:onnxruntime-genai, session_state.cc:1168 onnxruntime::VerifyEachNodeIsAssignedToAnEp] Rerunning with verbose output on a non-minimal build will show node assignments.[m
+[W:onnxruntime:onnxruntime-genai, session_state.cc:1168 onnxruntime::VerifyEachNodeIsAssignedToAnEp]
+Rerunning with verbose output on a non-minimal build will show node assignments.
 Prompt: What is the capital of Denmark?

  The capital of Denmark is Copenhagen.